mmusnjak/jsonnet-demo/README.md

 * [manifests](manifests): rendered manifests ready to be applied to the clusters.
 The internal directory structure replicates the structure of the [clusters](clusters) directory
 * [vendor](vendor): the downloaded external dependencies used.
 The contents are controlled by [jsonnetfile.json](jsonnetfile.json) and the corresponding lock file, and managed by the jsonnet-bundler tool
 * [scripts](scripts): various scripts, including pre-commit checks and the build script

-## Building the output manifests

-You can run the [scripts/build.sh](scripts/build.sh) script to regenerate the output manifests.
-This will format all jsonnet and libsonnet files in the clusters and lib directories, and then save the rendered manifests to the manifests directory.

-You can call that script with one or more directories or jsonnet files to avoid rebuilding all the manifests.
-If called with a directory, it will process all jsonnet files in that directory and all its children.

 ## Learning more